Here are seven ways you can take action to make a difference for dogs suffering in puppy mills:

 3. Contact your legislators

 Contact your federal legislators and let them know that you're concerned about the inhumane treatment of dogs in puppy mills and want the puppy mill issue to be a priority for Congress.
-Ask them to expand the reach of the Animal Welfare Act to include kennels that sell large numbers of puppies directly to the public.
+Ask them to press the United States Department of Agriculture (USDA) to make enforcement of the Animal Welfare Act a top priority, with strong fines and penalties for breeders who don’t follow the law.

 4. Write letters to the editor

-Download and print these flyers and bring them to your veterinarian or groomer's office to help potential new pet owners avoid puppy mills.
+Download and print these flyers and bring them to local businesses or events to help potential new pet owners avoid puppy mills.

 6. Introduce our "Nose-to-Tail" program at your school